shaunlebron/how-we-made-a-game/gameplay.md

 ![gameplay-thought3](img/gameplay-thought3.png)

-Interesting, you can make purposefully capture the wrong color to flush the bounty, perhaps to get a wider variety of colors to allow for a quicker health boost.
-The price for doing so is only measured in the risk of dumping any of the captured pterodactyls on the screen.
+Interestingly, you can purposefully capture the wrong color to flush the bounty.
+One may be compelled to do this in order to get a wider variety of colors in the bounty to allow for a quicker health boost.
+The price for doing this is only measured in the risk of dumping any of the captured pterodactyls on the screen.

 ## Points